 There’s no real surprise there, I guess.

-Basically, you’ll get a bunch of training tutorials on email marketing and also how to promote MTB itself as an affiliate of the product.
+Basically, you’ll get a bunch of basic training tutorials on email marketing and promoting MTB itself as an affiliate of the product.

-But the problem is that the training’s quite weak, to say the least.
-And there’s also no help on actually driving traffic either.
+But the other problem is that the training’s quite weak, to say the least.

 So even if you do get your email system up and running, there’s a strong possibility you WON’T make money.